tpascarella/sr50/docs/credit/acceptable-vs-unacceptable-debts.md

 ## Unnaceptable Debts

+"Unacceptable Debts" are debts at high interest rates (15%+).
+These include:
-"Unacceptable" debts include high interest debt from things like credit cards, subprime car loans, payday loans, or personal loans to friends or family.
+- high interest debt from things like credit cards,
+- subprime car loans, payday loans,
+- personal loans to friends or family.

+These debts do not benefit you at all.

 :::danger

-These debts do you give any positive benefit.
-Get rid of them as fast as you can.
+Get rid of these debts as fast as you can.

 :::

 ### - Takeaway

-Not all debts need to be eliminated from your financial position immediately, as many financial professionals would have you believe.
+Not all debts need to be eliminated from your financial position immediately, as some financial professionals would have you believe.

+Acceptable debts can be left alone for now, so long as they increase your Savings Rate or Income.

 Unacceptable debts should be cleared as fast as possible.
->The [Debt Paydown Strategies](debt-paydown-strategies.md) page lists strategies for eliminating these debts as quickly as possible.
+The [Debt Paydown Strategies](debt-paydown-strategies.md) page lists strategies for paying off these debts as quickly as possible.

-Acceptable debts can be left alone for now, so long as they increase your Savings Rate or Income.

 >Increase Your Savings Rate